Datertec/Teabaggaz/README.md

 # Teabaggaz Issue Tracker
-Submit here all teabaggaz issues from the website or Discord Bot
+Submit here all Teabaggaz issues from the website or Discord Bot